 - Immediately accept and implement all of the recommendations and suggested further options in the ACMD's 2023 report, Consideration of barriers to research part 2: schedule 1 controlled drugs to ensure that research is no longer obstructed by unnecessary bureaucracy. - 2.
-Accept and implement all of the recommendations of the Home Affairs Committee's 2023 Drugs Report, including: - a. to undertake review of the classification system and the scheduling system under the Misuse of Drugs Act 1971 and Misuse of Drugs Regulations 2001 respectively, - b. to move psychedelic drugs to Schedule 2 in order to facilitate research on the medical or therapeutic value of these drugs - c. to urgently widen access to unlicensed cannabis-based products for medicinal use (CBPMs) available on the NHS and enable randomised controlled trials into CBPM use for chronic pain - 3.
+Accept and implement all of the recommendations of the Health and Social Care Committee's 2023 Drugs report.
+Most urgently, implement 6. to "reform the classification system and the scheduling system", and 7. "urgently move psychedelic drugs to Schedule 2 in order to facilitate research on the medical or therapeutic value of these drugs"; and those pertaining to medical cannabis, 66. on NHS access, and 68. on government funded trials into cannabis for chronic pain.
+Furthermore, routes to accessing psychedelic treatments through the NHS must be investigated. - 3.
 Address structural issues of underfunding.
-Coordinate resources and research via a national Centre of Excellence for psychoactive research to restore our advantage and expedite innovation and progress. - 4.
-Investigate routes to accessing psychedelic treatments through the NHS
+Coordinate resources and research via a national Centre of Excellence for psychoactive research to restore our advantage and expedite innovation and progress.